eclipse-embed-cdt/web-jekyll/_posts/plugins/support/2021-01-21-codered-update-issue.md

   - plugins

 tags:
-  - gnu
-  - arm
   - eclipse
-  - sourceforge
-  - oracle
-  - jdk

 ---

-In certain conditions, updating the Eclipse Embedded CDT plug-ins v6.0.0 may fail to update the CodeRed feature.
+In certain conditions, updating the Eclipse Embedded CDT plug-ins v6.0.0 may fail to update the CodeRed plug-ins.

 ## Problem

-The issue was identified as a configuration error in the CodeRed feature ([#484](https://github.com/eclipse-embed-cdt/eclipse-plugins/issues/484)).
+The issue was identified as a configuration error in the CodeRed feature configuration ([#484](https://github.com/eclipse-embed-cdt/eclipse-plugins/issues/484)).

 ## Solution